MaribelHearn/maribelhearn.com/.github/README.md

 The `apache.conf` file contains the Apache virtual host used for the site.
 It assumes it is running behind a reverse proxy.
 If you are not using a reverse proxy, remove the `LogFormat` line from `apache.conf` and replace `custom` with `common` for the `CustomLog`.

+For translations to work, you need to enable every locale listed in the `locale` directory in this repository, such as `en_GB.UTF-8 UTF-8`.

 ## Development
 Once you have cloned the repository, run the PHP development server from the directory you cloned to.